 Buy A Book!

-You can find further tales of my love for unloved movies in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find further tales related to my love for unloved movies in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.